Summary

 Vera: Yes.

-Rick: Yeah.
-So, some of your kids weren’t born then and some of your kids were really young.
-And so, how are they doing?
-I mean, in terms of their lives, their school, their behavior, all that stuff.
-Are they growing up with such a spiritual mother?
-What effect is it having on them?
+Rick: So, some of your kids weren’t born then, and some of your kids were really young.
+How are they doing?

 Vera: Well, that’s a very nice question.
-What I found typical of my children is that they don’t do things, they don’t want to make friends.
+What I find typical of my children is that they don’t do things—they don’t want to make friends.
 So, they have very few friends because they think it’s very important to choose the right friends.

 Rick: That’s great.